sycomix/Clover-Edition/README.md

 ### OS-agnostic manual install

 1. Install [Python](https://www.python.org/downloads/).
 The installer should install `pip` and it should add it to your `PATH` automatically.
 Make sure you have the relevant options selected if the installer gives you any options.
 2. Download this repo.
 Github has a green download button to the top right that looks like: `[⤓ Code]`.
-Click it then select "Download Zip".
+Click it then select "Download Zip", then unzip it to a folder.
 Or you can use the git command `git clone --depth=1 "https://github.com/cloveranon/Clover-Edition/"` if you have git installed.
-Unzip it to a folder.
 3. Open a command line or terminal and go to your Clover Edition folder.
 4. Run: `pip --no-cache-dir install -r requirements.txt`
 5. Install PyTorch (you must do one of the following):
-    - If you're using an Nvidia GPU with CUDA, run: `pip --no-cache-dir install -r cuda_requirements.txt`
+    - If you're using an Nvidia GPU with CUDA, run: `pip install -r cuda_requirements.txt`
-    - If you're planning on just using your CPU, run: `pip --no-cache-dir install -r cpu_requirements.txt`
+    - If you're planning on just using your CPU, run: `pip install -r cpu_requirements.txt`

 ## Models